lizzieinvancouver/ospree/data/ospreexlsx_README.txt

 <><> Charrier11 <><>

 *** Charrier11 - uses MTB (Mean Time until Budburst) which is calculated as number of hours at 25 degC
 * TS entered data and divided by 24 for Figure 2 entries - which is correct to get days to budburst
 * Table 1 entries are just taken directly from table, and do not need to be changed

+<><> cannell83 <><>

+No response time, but there is in Figure 3.
+Would extract thermaltime from X axis of Fig 3 (note that we'd still be up against some issues in converting to budburst) but could be useful for Picea-specific studies and/or if we ever analyze bud length data.

+<><> general <><>

+Some notes on years in https://github.com/lizzieinvancouver/ospree/issues/98.